robertostling/efselab/README.md

     cut -f 1 data/udt-en-test.tab | ./udt_en tag - udt-en.bin >udt-en-retag.tab

+## Performance-related options

+The `--beam-size` argument of the build scripts controls the beam size of the decoder, which is the most important way to balance accuracy and performance.
+A beam size of 1 is equivalent to a greedy search, which is the fastest option but results in significantly higher error rates than the default beam size (4).

 ## Python interface

 To build a Python module for your tagger, use the `--python` argument with the